-Sixty percent of 12th graders do not view regular marijuana use as harmfulDecember 19th, 2013 in Health /
+Sixty percent of 12th graders do not view regular marijuana use as harmfulDecember 19, 2013 in Medicine & Health / Health

 The percentage of high-schoolers who see great risk from being regular marijuana users has dropped dramatically in the past 10 years, according to this year's Monitoring the Future (MTF) survey, which measures drug use and attitudes among the nation's eighth-, 10th-, and 12th-graders.
 The change in attitudes is reflected in continued high rates of marijuana use in all three grades and could predict higher use in future years, based upon past MTF data (PDF - 204KB) showing an association between softening attitudes and increased use of marijuana.